Metrics are your marketing scorecard, which is why you need to ensure you're tracking the right ones

 Recommendation: Hire an analytics geek

-If you don’t already have someone who’s passionate about data and analytics on your team, consider hiring someone with that skill set, or bringing in an outside consultant.
+If you don’t already have someone passionate about data and analytics on your team, consider hiring someone with that skill set, or bringing in an outside consultant.
 You’ll likely get an uber-high ROI on this investment.

 This person doesn’t need to be a full-blown ‘data scientist’ (though that would be nice if you can afford one).
 But they should enjoy using a wide range of analytics tools (including Excel) and doing complex data queries.
 This person should also know a lot about predictive analytics.